 disfluency leads you to think more deeply, as I mentioned earlier, that it forms a cognitive roadblock, and then you think more deeply, and you work through the information more comprehensively.

-It’s quite a long one, mind you – 30 minutes of video, or about six thousand words if you’d rather read than watch — but it’s worth every minute of your time, regardless of what you do.
-Grab a cup of coffee, and give it a chance.
+It’s quite a long one, mind you – 30 minutes of video, or about six thousand words if you’d rather read than watch — but it’s worth every minute.